 Large range of motion and more hypertrophy.
 Deep squats work the joints of the knee over a large range of motion (ROM).
 If the exercise is done safely, it will strengthen the joints and prevent injuries.
 Thanks to the larger range of motion, more fibers are recruited.
 The result is more quad hypertrophy in comparison to the deadlift.

 One of the best back builders in the universe.
 The deadlift has built many strong backs.
 The thickness of the spinal erectors produced by the deadlift is hard to match.
-Even if you squat super heavy weights, the deadlift is still the better and more complete back builder.
+Even if you squat super heavy weights, the deadlift is still the better back builder.

 Posterior chain strength.
 While the squat obviously works the posterior chain intensely, it focuses more on the glutes.
 The hamstrings are ignored a bit.
 The deadlift fixes this issue.
 Undoubtedly, the deadlift is one of the best posterior chain exercises.